libavg/libavg/sphinxdoc/basenodes.rst

         .. py:method:: setEventHandler(type, source, pyfunc)

             Sets a callback function that is invoked whenever an event of the specified type from the specified source occurs.
-This function is similar to the event handler node attributes (e.g. oncursordown).
-            It is more specific since it takes the event source as a parameter and allows the use of any python callable as callback function.
+This method removes all other event handlers from this type/source-combination.

             :param type:

                 One of the event types :py:const:`KEYUP`, :py:const:`KEYDOWN`,